Justin Koschitzke: 2010 season

 Koschitzke played 21 games in 2010, including four final matches, and kicked 30 goals.

 As of the end of the 2010 season, Koschitzke had played in 14 finals matches, including three grand finals.

 2013 season

 In the round five match against the Sydney Swans, played at the Westpac Stadium in Wellington, New Zealand, Koschitzke kicked the first goal of the game and thus made history as the first player in AFL history to score a goal outside Australia.

 Koschitzke retired at the end of 2013 after an injury-riddled season.
 He was given a farewell match against Fremantle in round 23, when St Kilda had already been knocked out of finals contention.
 This brought him up to the significant milestone of 200 total senior games.

 Personal life

 Koschitzke hails from the small country town of Brocklesby, New South Wales in the Riverina region, where his family has run a farm since 1922.

-He married his long-time partner, Alicia Hampton, in January 2012 and together they have a son.